karlun/gramods/README.md

 ## gmTypes

-Special types and operators for use in the other modules.
+The gmTypes modules provides types and operators for use in the other modules.
 In particular, this module defines stream operator for advanced parsing of types such as Eigen::Quaternionf for orientation, and float and size_t array types.

+Optional dependencies:

+ - Eigen3 (at least version 3.3), for Eigen types stream operators